input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ## MinSwap Dex

-**Description**
+**Auditor**: Tweag

-From: Tweag To: MinSwap Labs
+**Auditee**: MinSwap Labs

-**Summary:** Minswap is a Cardano DEX where LPs can see the potential APY of a pool before providing liquidity, and then make an informed choice about which pools they chose to provide liquidity to.
+**Description**: Minswap is a Cardano DEX where LPs can see the potential APY of a pool before providing liquidity, and then make an informed choice about which pools they chose to provide liquidity to.
 MinSwap DEX also employs an automated yield farm strategy, which helps LPs to rebalance the liquidity they provided into the most efficient pools.

-**Findings**
+### Findings

 **May be relevant**

 - **2.2.1.1.
 Unauthorized Redeeming of Open Orders:** Validator checks for presence of other script inputs without verifying their redeemers, allowing authorization bypass.
-Detectable pattern: validation depends on other script inputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
+<ins>Detectable pattern</ins>: validation depends on other script inputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
 - **2.2.1.2.
 LP Tokens Can Be Duplicated:** Minting policy checks for pool output with NFT but doesn't verify which redeemer was used on pool input, allowing unauthorized minting.
-Detectable pattern: minting policy depends on other script inputs/outputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
+<ins>Detectable pattern</ins>: minting policy depends on other script inputs/outputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
 - **2.2.1.3.
 Unauthorized Hijacking of Pools Funds:** Validator selects continuing output by NFT presence without verifying destination address, allowing pool funds to be redirected to attacker's script.
-Detectable pattern: continuing output selected by token presence without address validation (should use getContinuingOutputs or verify scriptAddress)  [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: continuing output selected by token presence without address validation (should use getContinuingOutputs or verify scriptAddress)  [MISSING-ADDRESS-VALIDATION]
 - **2.2.4.3.
 Large Refactoring Opportunities:** Heavy code duplication across order validation functions could be refactored for better maintainability

 **Not relevant**